Laurence Robertson: Political career

 Robertson was an unsuccessful candidate when he stood for Bolton Council in the Derby ward in 1983 and in the Burnden ward in 1986.
-He was an unsuccessful candidate for Parliament in the Makerfield constituency at the 1987 general election and again in the Ashfield constituency at the 1992 general election.
+At the 1987 general election, Robertson stood unsuccessfully as the Conservative candidate in Makerfield, finishing second with 27.3% of the vote behind the Labour candidate Ian McCartney.
+Robertson also stood unsuccessfully in Ashfield at the 1992 general election, finishing second with 32.6% of the vote behind the Labour candidate Geoff Hoon.

+Parliamentary career

+1st parliament (1997–2001)

-In May 1997, Robertson was elected as the Member of Parliament for Tewkesbury, winning with a majority of 9,234.
+At the 1997 general election, Robertson was elected as the Member of Parliament for Tewkesbury, winning with 45.8% of the vote and a majority of 9,234.
 Robertson stood on "an unashamedly British ticket, fighting against European federalism and stressing the need for and benefits of preserving the United Kingdom of Great Britain and Northern Ireland."

-On 21 May 1997, Robertson made his maiden speech during the Referendums (Scotland and Wales) Bill, in which he spoke out against devolution.
+He made his maiden speech n 21 May 1997, during the Referendums (Scotland and Wales) Bill, in which he spoke out against devolution.

-Robertson courted controversy in May 2001 by ignoring James Cran's advice not to publicly express support for John Townend.
+In May 2001, Robertson ignored James Cran's advice not to publicly express support for John Townend.
 Robertson endorsed Townend's controversial remarks about race on BBC's Newsnight saying that Townend's remarks were "basically true" and "having too many people in different multi-racial groups makes society very difficult to manage, especially in certain parts of the country.
-It is not that easy to manage that kind of society."

-Robertson was forced to apologise after being given an ultimatum to either apologise, retract his remarks and promise not to repeat them or to be stripped of the Conservative party whip.
-Robertson was reported to have told colleagues that he received a lot of support, and was told by the Tewkesbury constituency chairman that he should not have backed down.
+It is not that easy to manage that kind of society".
+Robertson was forced to apologise after being given an ultimatum to either apologise, retract his remarks, and promise not to repeat them or to be stripped of the Conservative party whip.
+He was reported to have told colleagues that he received a lot of support, and was told by the chairman of his Tewkesbury constituency that he should not have backed down.

-Following the incident, Robertson apologised.
-Since then, Robertson has used his platform to speak out against racism.
-In 2019, Robertson brought attention to the matter of racism in football to the Department for Digital, Culture, Media and Sport Minister, Nigel Adams, branding supporters who abuse people because of the colour of their skin as "absolutely shameful".

-During the expenses scandal, it was flagged that between 2001 and 2011, Robertson had claimed more than £1 million in MP's expenses and criticised plans to overhaul the system of claims for MPs.
-However, in October 2020, Robertson spoke out against IPSA proposed pay rise for Members of Parliament in a statement on his website.
+2nd parliament (2001–2005)

+At the 2001 general election, Robertson was re-elected as MP for Tewkesbury with an increased vote share of 46.1% and a decreased majority of 8,663 votes.
+After the election, Robertson was appointed an Opposition Whip.